nicholashibberd/bouncing-vim/README.md

 * [Agnostic] (https://github.com/ygt-mikekchar/agnostic) - A Vim colour scheme
   that allows to choose your own colours.
-* [Molokai] (https://github.com/tomasr/molokai) - A Vim port of the monokai theme for TextMate.
 * [Solarized] (https://github.com/altercation/vim-colors-solarized) - Precision
   colors for machines and people.